covidestim/cdc-vaccine-data/README.md

 Percentages are calculated using census bureau annual estimates.

+Entries with FIPS code `UNK` appear to signify all vaccination data which could not be associated with a particular county.
+It appears that for each day of data, there is an `UNK` FIPS code for every state.

 See [here][datadefs] for more information on CDC vaccination data definitions.

 [cv]: https://covid.cdc.gov/covid-data-tracker/#county-view